hachyderm/community/verification.md

      https://hachyderm.io/@username in the website field"
      width="250" />

 Note: In order for this to work this MUST be sit in the profile web link under your profile picture.
 This field will automatically add the required `rel=me` tag to your URL, whereas the other locations will strip the tags automatically.
 You cannot embed the URL in a README on your profile page.

-Unfortunately you will not be able to post another URL in the website location.
+Once you are verified on Hachyderm, you can replace the website field on Github with another value.

 **On Hachyderm / Mastodon**